Cramer-Wold AutoEncoder: Cramer-Wold distance

-The key theoretical outcome of this paper is that the result of the computation of the Cramer-Wold distance from the previous section can be simplified to a closed form solution.
+The key theoretical outcome of this paper is that the computation of the Cramer-Wold distance can be simplified to a closed-form solution.
 Consequently, to compute the distance of two samples there is no need of finding the optimal transport like in WAE or the necessity to sample over the projections like in SWAE.

 \begin{theorem} Let $X=(x_i)_{i=1..n}$, $Y=(y_j)_{j=1..n} \subset \R^D$ be given\footnote{For clarity of presentation we provide here the formula for the case of samples of equal size.}.
-We formally define the squared Cramer-Wold distance by the formula
+We formally define the squared Cramer-Wold distance using the formula \begin{linenomath*}